 Films to be uploaded to YouTube and the YouTube share link to be specified as part of your online submission.
 (You may wish to upload your films as ‘unlisted’ so that they will not be included in YT searches.)
 Films may be made with cameras, phones, tablets or any recording devices.
 They can be regular ﬁlms or stop-motion ﬁlms.

 No bad language, no sexual references, no violence and no copyrighted material can be present in the ﬁlm.
 Film dialogue to be in French.

-Not later than 4p.m., February 8th, 2017.
+February 7th, 2019.
 Films submitted after this time/date will not be taken into consideration.

 Consent forms for all children participating in the film must be signed by parents/guardians.
 These forms are to be retained by your school.
 Corresponding checkboxes to be ticked when making your film submission(s) as per the ‘Submission Form’ instructions above.